 Kidneys

-2.0Location Of Kidneys
+2.0Location of Kidneys

-• Mammalian kidneys are bean shaped; reddish brown coloured with a tough fibrous connective tissue covering called renal capsule.
+• Mammalian kidneys are bean shaped; reddish brown coloured with a tough fibrous connective tissue covering called the renal capsule.

 • Kidneys are located laterally on either side of vertebral column levels between the last thoracic (T12) and third lumbar (L3) vertebrae close to the dorsal inner wall of the abdominal cavity.